16 Sites Like Etsy to Sell Handmade Crafts Online in 2025

 Since Madeit is an Etsy alternative, the platform requires all the products to be handmade and you can’t import items from other countries.

-Madeit doesn’t charge a listing fee or commissions, but you do have to purchase its quarterly or yearly premium plan to get started.
+Madeit doesn’t charge a listing fee or commissions, but you do have to purchase its quarterly or yearly to get started.

 Key Features